mateussouzaweb/kvm-qemu-virtualization-guide/Docs/0 - Installation.md

 Congratulations!

 You can now access the web UI of Cockpit with another machine for remote management with the address format ``https://$IP:9090/``.
+For the desktop mode, you can also use the Virt Manager application to manage VMs.

 After this process, you should have the necessary packages to run basic virtualization and we can proceed to tweak the system for full and greater virtualization!